Here is the complete blog post, unchanged, as it should be published:

 38204 CPT Management of recipient hematopoietic progenitor cell donor search and cell acquisition

-38205 CPT Blood-derived hematopoietic progenitor cell harvesting for transplantation; allogeneic
+38205 CPT Blood-derived hematopoietic progenitor cell harvesting; allogeneic

 Enter your email to unlock all tables — 100% free